Peter S. Kraus: Career

 Kraus worked at Goldman Sachs for twenty-two years.
 He briefly served as executive vice president and head of strategy at Merrill Lynch from September to December 2008.
 He earned US$29.6 million during those three months, including a US$25 million golden parachute.
 He was subpoenaed by Attorney General Andrew Cuomo for his compensation.

 Kraus served as the chairman and chief executive officer of AllianceBernstein from December 2008 through May 2017, replacing Lewis A. Sanders.
 Kraus joined the Axa Management Committee April 2010.
 He earned US$52 million during his first year.
 Under his leadership, both the New York State and Local Retirement System and The Vanguard Group pulled their investments out of AB.
 For example, the firm's assets under management went from US$462 billion in December 2008 to US$402 in November 2011.
 However, The New York Post suggested he had "succeeded in pulling AllianceBernstein away from the brink of disaster and is steering it back on track."
 By the end of 2016, Bernstein had US$480 billion under management.

-On May 1, 2017, AB's board of directors announced that they had appointed Robert B. Zoelnick as chairman of the board and Seth Bernstein as CEO of AB to replace Peter Kraus.
+On May 1, 2017, AB's board of directors announced that they had appointed Robert B. Zoelnick as chairman of the board and Seth Bernstein as CEO of AB to replace Kraus.
 In the press release announcing this news, Denis Duverne, chairman of Axa's board of directors and a long-time member of the AB Board stated: "We thank Peter Kraus for his service to AB and its stakeholders since taking over in the challenging environment of 2008.
 He has built a strong team and we believe the company is well positioned for an excellent future.
 We wish him well."

 Kraus currently serves as the chairman and CEO of asset management company Aperture Investors.
 A longtime evangelist of performance-linked fee structures, he launched the company in September 2018 with Assicurazioni Generali SpA, one of the largest insurance and asset management groups in the world.
 Aperture Investors boasts a disruptive revenue model, with management fees and compensation structures designed to align clients’ interests with their own.
 The firm charges ETF-like fees, which can only go higher when managers beat their benchmarks.
 Similarly, managers are paid modest base compensation and can only earn more when they generate outperformance, a major departure from the traditional fixed-fee structure in which managers are compensated based on the volume of assets managed.